DrewDouglass/Default-Gulp-Configuration/README.md

 # Usage
 ### Default
 	gulp
 Main functions.
 Will compile CSS files and run them through packages listed below.
+Also runs gulp watch, so this only needs to be run once. `ctrl+c` to quit.

 ### ie8
 	gulp ie8